realknguyen/local_llm/README.md

    - Recreates the Docker Compose stack, automatically layering in `docker-compose.gpu.yml` when `docker info` reports an NVIDIA runtime.
    - Boots the Flask API (`glance/custom_api_extension/host_flask.py`) once containers are healthy.

+   The script now creates/uses a project-local virtual environment (`.venv` by default) so dependency installs never touch the system Python that Debian/Ubuntu marks as "externally managed" (PEP 668).
+Customize the location or disable this behavior via `[tool.manage_stack] use_virtualenv` / `virtualenv_path` in `project.toml`.

+   > **WSL tip:** Ubuntu images sometimes ship without `pip`/`ensurepip`.
+If the script fails during the bootstrap step, run `sudo apt-get update && sudo apt-get install python3-pip python3-venv` and rerun `python manage_stack.py`.
+   > :warning: Avoid `sudo python manage_stack.py` or the `.venv` directory will be owned by root and unusable from your normal user.

 4. **Prefer manual control?** (optional)

    ```bash